 Change in the Fellowships Program

 Fellowships have supported research and writing done at the Folger Shakespeare Library throughout the Folger's history.
-Due to a major building renovation project beginning in 2020, the Folger Institute is now offering fellowships for research and writing away from the Folger during the construction period.
+Due to a major building renovation project that began in 2020, the Folger Institute is now offering fellowships for research and writing away from the Folger during the construction period.

 We have big plans in the works for Fellowships when the Folger reopens.
 Want to stay up-to-date with what’s happening with the Fellowships program, and with renovation progress, as they both unfold?
 Subscribe to the Research Bulletin email newsletter